Energinet-DataHub/opengeh-wholesale/source/databricks/calculation_engine/tests/features/energy_calculation/given_period_is_two_days_with_mp_end/readme.md

-# When period is two days with MP period ending
+# Given period is two days with MP period ending

 The purpose is to test that we can handle a metering point being discontinued.